tidyverse/tidyverse.org/content/blog/teach-tidyverse-2021/index.md

 1. Similar interfaces to different models.
 2. Model outputs as tibbles, which are straightforward to interact with for learners who already know how to wrangle and visualize data stored in this format.
-3. Features that help users avoid common machine learning pitfalls.
+3. Features that help users avoid common machine learning pitfalls such as safeguards in functions that avoid over-fitting by making the test-training split a fundamental part of the modeling process.

 Let's start with the first one --- providing similar interfaces to models.
 Consider the question "*How do you define the the number of trees when fitting a random forest model?\"* The answer is generally *\"depends on the package: `randomForest::randomForest()` uses `ntree`, `ranger::ranger()` uses `num.trees`, Spark's `sparklyr::ml_random_forest()` uses `num_trees`\"*.
 The answer with tidymodels is a bit simpler though: *\"using the `trees` argument in the `rand_forest()` package, regardless of the engine being used to fit the model\"*.
 This can allow new learners to focus on what"trees\" mean and how one decides how many to use, instead of the precise syntax needed by the various packages that can fit random forest models.